bestdpf/perm_oj/Readme.txt

 in the shell
 3) Deployment:
-point your apache document root to the dir you place the ForeUI dir and import the sql file in ForeUI run the ./debug or ./release in src/Daemon dir
+point your apache document root to the dir you place the ForeUI dir and import the sql files in src/ForeUI and change the passwd of root in mysql run the ./debug or ./release in src/Daemon dir
 3) Lanuch
 open http://127.0.0.1 in your browser, and enjoy it!!!